Living on a sailboat seems dreamy – but what are the trade offs?

 7. Sail into the sunset

-The best part about living on a sailboat?
+The best part about calling a liveaboard sailboat “home”?
 You can untie the lines anytime you want.
 Whether it’s getting out for some serene weekend cruising or an action-packed ocean crossing, sailboats are an amazing way to see the world.
 All of the big North American cities we’ve sailed in (Vancouver, Toronto, and briefly San Francisco, and San Diego) have beautiful cruising grounds just a few hours away.
 Getting away from the city bustle and into nature is easy when you live on a sailboat.
 It’s also a lot more affordable than having a second-home or cottage.

 Think you’re ready to take the plunge?
 You probably have other questions like: